Eliane Laffont: Gamma Press Images

 In 1968 Eliane and Jean-Pierre Laffont opened the first U.S office of Gamma Press Images.
 Originally a French photo agency, Gamma rose to prominence in May 1968 because of the documentation of the uprising in Paris and the Vietnam War.
 The first client that Laffont had was with John Durniak, the director of photography from Time, who once said in Popular Photography magazine that "Eliane Laffont was the pioneer of 'the French Connection' of the new wave of photo agencies".

 Sygma Photo News Agency

 Eliane and Jean-Pierre Laffont left Gamma and, in 1973, co-founded the breakaway agency Sygma Photo News Agency.
-Sygma rapidly expanded, with offices in New York, London and Paris, and had contracted over 500 photographers worldwide.
 Laffont initially served as general manager, and then as president of North America for three decades.
 Before Sygma was acquired in 1999, the agency had grown into the largest photo agency in the world.
 In 1998, Photographer's Forum magazine announced that "Sygma is now the largest and most successful photo news agency (in America) and Eliane Laffont has become one of the ... most respected businesswomen in the photography community."

 In June 1999, it was announced that Bill Gates' Corbis Images had attained Sygma, resulting in Corbis Sygma.
 Laffont continued to oversee operations within Corbis Sygma's U.S. operations, and was appointed director of Corbis Sygma/ New York.
 Later, she was promoted to vice-president of editorial content.

 In 2001, Laffont left Corbis Sygma.